karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/how-long-does-it-take-for-ethereum-transaction-to-complete.md

-# How long does it take for an Ethereum transaction to complete?
+# How long Ethereum transaction takes?

 Similar to Bitcoin, a transaction on Ethereum is considered complete when a block containing the specific transaction has been added to the Ethereum blockchain.